 The measurement criterion is based on safety incidence rates for

-supervised by each employee. - LEARN MORE
+individual supervisors. - LEARN MORE

 Safety Leadership Award